Western Sicily - Food & Archaeology

-This morning we head for the coast of Trapani where salt has been extracted for cent and we discover the salt pans and museum.
-We continue on the winding road to Erice, founded by the Carthaginians, a hilltop town overlooking the sea where we will have a demonstration on making marzipan fruits and have more time for exploring the historic town before departing for Marsala.
+This morning we head for the coast of Trapani where salt has been extracted for centuries and we discover the salt pans and museum.
+We continue on the winding road to Erice, founded by the Phoenicians, a hilltop town overlooking the sea where we will have a demonstration on making marzipan fruits and have more time for exploring the historic town before departing for Marsala.

-Located off the west coast of Sicily, we start our day on the Island of Mozia.
-The Island is rich with archaeological finds, many of which can be found in it's museum.
-We head back to Marsarla this afternoon and spend time within vineyards and cellars.
+Located off the west coast of Sicily, we start our day on the island of Mozia.
+The island is rich with archaeological finds, many of which can be found in its museum.
+We head back to Marsala this afternoon and spend time within vineyards and cellars.